aleaugustog/captcha/README.md

 'angle' => 15
 ```
 #### Separation
-This is characters separation.
+This is separation between characters.
 Default is 30. **The higher the more separated**.
 ```php
 'separation' => 30,
 ```